-width

-#6 - Driveways shall not be located on a Type "A"

-Street unless the property has no feasible access to
+#5 - Parking driveway width 24' max. Ŏ #6 - Driveways shall not be located on a Type "A" A Street unless the property has no feasible access to U either a Type "B" Street or a vehicular alley.

-#5 - Parking driveway

-S

-either a Type "B" Street or a vehicular alley.

-#7 - Shared driveways and cross access easements are encouraged between lots to minimize curb cuts.

-#8 - Article 13.1 of the Owensboro Metropolitan Zoning Ordinance shall apply only for design of off-street parking areas.

-- #9 Any frontage along a public street (except alleys) defined by a surface parking lot at the BTZ shall be defined by a 4' high Street Screen. - #10 Ground and roof mounted mechanical equipment shall be screened from direct ground level view from adjoining public rights-of-way.
+- #7 Shared driveways and cross access easements are encouraged between lots to minimize curb cuts. - #8 Article 13.1 of the Owensboro Metropolitan Zoning Ordinance shall apply only for design of off-street parking areas. - #9 Any frontage along a public street (except alleys) defined by a surface parking lot at the BTZ shall be defined by a 4' high Street Screen. - #10 Ground and roof mounted mechanical equipment shall be screened from direct ground level view from adjoining public rights-of-way.
 In addition to a parapet wall no higher than 42", the perimeter of any visible roof mounted mechanical equipment shall be circumscribed by a wall or permanent screen that is at least as tall as the equipment itself. - #11 Setbacks and build-to lines on recessed entries, stoops, and arcade buildings shall be measured from the front of the façade with the recessed entry or arcade. - #12 Off-street loading and unloading shall be located along Type "B" Streets or alleys only unless the property has no feasible access to either a Type "B" Street or vehicular alley.

-21.86 Downtown Transition Overlay District
+21.86 (DT-T) Downtown Transition Overlay District